-After another day to explore, it’s time to leave Valletta and catch a flight back to London.
+After another day to explore, it’s time to leave Valletta and catch a flight back to London (not included).
 If you want to return to the UK without flying, just let us know and we will create a tailor made rail route for you.

 Typical hotels on this itinerary

 This polished, 19th century hotel is located near all Turin’s main attractions and features modern bedrooms, an elegant restaurant complete with stained glass skylight, and an exercise room.
 A buffet breakfast is provided daily at the hotel.
 Le Regine Restaurant by Eataly serves both Piedmont and international cuisine.

 The San Pietro Hotel offers a welcoming base in the heart of Naples, close to the main train station.
 Along with well-appointed non-smoking bedrooms, the hotel also boasts a bar and outdoor terrace, a 24-hour reception and free Wi-Fi internet access throughout.

 The Excelsior Palace Hotel occupies a Moorish-style building, with panoramic views of Mount Etna and the hillside village of Castelmola.
 The hotel boasts a swimming pool and pool bar overlooking the coast, an a la carte restaurant and a concierge service.
 The famous Greco-Roman Amphitheatre is just 10 minutes’ walk away.